Intelectron6/Intelectron6/README.md

 # 💫 About Me:
-I'm an MTech student at Electrical Engineering Department, IIT Bombay.<br>My areas of interest are FPGA-based acceleration, Digital ASIC design and VLSI CAD algorithms.<br>I also like to dabble in Machine Learning, Digital Signal Processing and Cryptography.<br><br>Currently I am a part of High Performance Computing (HPC) Lab, where I am working on designing hardware accelerators for Post Quantum Cryptography protocols and interfacing them with "Swadeshi" Microprocessors such as SHAKTI and AJIT..
+I'm an MTech student at Electrical Engineering Department, IIT Bombay.<br>My areas of interest are FPGA-based acceleration, Digital ASIC design and VLSI CAD algorithms.<br>I also like to dabble in Machine Learning, Digital Signal Processing and Cryptography.<br><br>Currently I am a part of High Performance Computing (HPC) Lab, where I am working on designing hardware accelerators for Post Quantum Cryptography protocols and interfacing them with "Swadeshi" Microprocessors such as SHAKTI and AJIT.

 ## 🌐 Socials: